bohr-app/changelogger/README.md

 You can also skip this step by setting the `updateType` variable when running the command `bohr-cglg` (see #Options).

-You will then be guided though the process described for `Stashing new log entries for a future update`.
+You will then be guided through the process described for `Stashing new log entries for a future update`.
 In this case, once done, selecting `Save changes and update the CHANGELOG` will:

 - update the `version` in `package.json`;
 - save all new changes in `changelog.json` under the new version number with the current date (YYYY-MM-DD);